Dr Peverelli teaches course in Renmin Summer School

 Prof. Andre van der Braak lectures at Buddhist Monastery in Beijing

 Prof. van der Braak, a specialist in Buddhism at the Faculty of Theology, is teaching a course in the Summer School of our partner university Renmin University.
 On July 20 he gave a lecture at the Longquan Monastery in Beijing.
-This event is yet another step in the rapid progress VU University is making in developing joint research projects in the field of religious studies in China.
+This event is yet another step in the rapid progress VU Amsterdam is making in developing joint research projects in the field of religious studies in China.

 URL: of the Chinese item: http://blog.sina.com.cn/s/blog_489e98b90102edvm.html